Rhizomatica/puppet/README.md

     puppet agent --test

   **10** - Wait and observe, or not, as you wish. :) Depending on the speed of your internet connection some things might take some time.
-The puppet recipe is still not perfect and may fail due to dependencies on this second run.
-If this happens, goto step 9 until the puppet run completes cleanly.
+The puppet recipe is far from perfect and some things will fail due to dependencies on this run.
+When this happens, goto step 9 until the puppet run completes cleanly, without any errors in red text.

   **11** - You should now be running the complete Rhizomatica ecosystem.
 Principally, The Osmo Network-in-the-Box, Freeswitch, kannel, and all the glue inbetween.
 You should also see the web interface to administer your mobile network at `http://localhost/rai`